parsonsmatt/kale/README.md

     Replace `<current-commit-hash>` with the most recent git hash of the `kale` project.

-	Then, add `kale` to the `build-depends` section of you cabal file.
+	Then, add `kale` to the `build-depends` section of your cabal file.

-3. Create one or more tasks.

-    In the `Lib` directory create one module for each task that you need.
-At a minimum each task module must define a top-level definition named `task`.
-    If your task will not accept any arguments, then it's type should be `IO ()`.
-If your task takes does take arguments, the type should be `Args -> IO ()` and you must define the `Args` data type.
-The value(s) of the `Args` data type are up to you.

-4. Enable the pre-processor.
+3. Enabling the pre-processor.

-    `kale` utilizes the pre-processing step of the compilation process to generate the necessary boilerplate.
-To enable the pre-processor create the file `src/Lib.hs` if it does not already exist and ensure that it has only the following contents:
+    `kale` utilizes the pre-processing step of the compiler to generate the necessary boilerplate.
+First, create the top-level module that will namespace all of the tasks you want to do.
+For this example, we'll create `src/Lib.hs`.
+This file will contain only a single line, the GHC pragma to use the kale-discover preprocessor:

 	    {-# OPTIONS_GHC -F -pgmF kale-discover #-}

+4. Adding Tasks

+    `kale` searches for modules namespaced under the one you put the annotation in.
+So `src/Lib.hs` is going to look for modules with a name matching `Lib.*Task`.
+Creating a new task module will add a new command to the executable.

+	The module name will be converted into kebab-case for the command line.
+Assuming an executable name of `tasks`, then `Lib.FooTask` will be invoked like `tasks foo`, and `Lib.RunJobTask` will be run as `tasks run-job`.
+You must define the actual task logic in a function `task :: IO ()`.

+5. Adding Arguments

+    By default, `kale` expects `task :: IO ()`.
+If you want to provide command line arguments, then you will need to define a data type called `Args` with a single constructor `Args`.
+If `Args` is a record, then it'll be parsed as keyword arguments.
+If `Args` is an ordinary product, then they are interpreted as positional arguments.

+    The function task will then have the type `task :: Args -> IO ()`.

-5. Call `kaleMain`.
+6. Call `kaleMain`.

     Create the file `src/Main.hs` if it does not already exist and ensure that it has only the following contents: